 This is a court order to stop you doing something (in your case trespassing).
-It can only be made against named people and an application for one can't be attached to an application under Order 24 or 113.
-Separate proceedings have to be taken.
-If you break an injunction you could be jailed for contempt, but they can be fought successfully so contact ASS immediately if you are threatened with one.
+It can be made only against named people and an application for an injunction can 'r be attached to one under Order 24 or 113.
+If you break an injunction you can be jailed for contempt, but only after a further application to the court.
+Injunctions can often be fought successfully.
+Contact ASS immediately if you are threatened with one.